Architecture of Leeds: Public space

 Leeds city centre has four main public squares being Park Square, City Square, Armouries Square and Millennium Square.

 Smaller squares do exist, including Dortmund Square, St Peters Square, Queen Square, Woodhouse Square and Hanover Square.
 In recent years there have been a number of concerted efforts to add to the public space within the city centre, including the development of Sovereign Square, Granary Wharf, and Bond Court, as well as ambitious plans for a large city centre park on the South Bank.
 Since 2000, both City Square and Millennium Square have been redeveloped with hard landscaping.
-In an interview with Martin Wainwright, the northern editor of The Guardian, architect Irena Bauman, praised City Square for being a well designed and well used public space, however she criticised The Plaza Tower development for its lack of public space, stating that the only space made available was for service vehicles.
+In an interview with Martin Wainwright, the northern editor of The Guardian, architect Irena Bauman, praised City Square for being a well designed and well used public space, however she criticised The Plaza Tower (Leeds, England) development for its lack of public space, stating that the only space made available was for service vehicles.

 In 2018 Leeds City Council launched its new strategy for improving public spaces in the city centre.
 This incorporates a number of key projects for development or redesign of new public space, and included a strong consultative element.